IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ```

 General flow:
+* [00-01] Optionally, the Resource Server obtains a metadata document from the Authorization Server, providing the introspect endpoint location.
-* [00-03] The Authorization Client as well as the Resource Server independently obtain their access tokens from the Authorization Server.
+* [02-05] The Authorization Client as well as the Resource Server independently obtain their access tokens from the Authorization Server.
 The Resource Server requires this token to invoke the introspection endpoint.
-* [04] The Authorization Client will invoke a Resource Server endpoint embedding the access token in the request.
+* [06] The Authorization Client will invoke a Resource Server endpoint embedding the access token in the request.
-* [05-06] The Resource Server obtains the authorization claims associated with the token from the Authorization Server by invoking the introspect endpoint.
+* [07-08] The Resource Server obtains the authorization claims associated with the token from the Authorization Server by invoking the introspect endpoint.
 This step may be omitted if the Resource Server has a cached introspect response value for the access token.
-* [07] The Resource Server will evaluate the token claims, enforce any access control policies and return the requested resources to the Authorization Client.
+* [09] The Resource Server will evaluate the token claims, enforce any access control policies and return the requested resources to the Authorization Client.

 #### 3.102.4.1 Token Introspection Request

 The Resource Server Actor SHALL perform a HTTP POST request to the introspect endpoint with the following parameters using the "application/x-www-form-urlencoded" format [RFC7662]:

 * *token (REQUIRED)* : The string value of the token.
 This is the "access_token" value returned from the token endpoint defined in OAuth 2.1 [OAuth2.1, Section 5.1].

+A Resource Server stating conformance to the Authorization Server Metadata Option SHALL use the introspect endpoint as contained in the Authorization Server's metadata document.

 The Token Introspection Request MUST be protected through TLS.